Ghousavi Shah: Biography

-Shah is the founder of Arabic Academy in Andhra Pradesh, that focuses on learning and understanding the Quran and Hadith.
+Shah is the founder of Arabic Academy in Andhra Pradesh, which focuses on learning and understanding the Quran and Hadith.
 He also established the Conference of World Religions to bring all the religions to one platform, and he established "The World Peace Conference", held on 5 March 1989 at Hyderabad to propagate the Islamic teachings of brotherhood of mankind and to strengthen world peace.
 He has conducted many conferences to inculcate national integration and religious harmony.

 Conference of World Religions

 In 1987, Shah organized the first Conference of World Religions and brought all the religions on to one platform.
 This function attracted delegates from many parts of the world.
 He was the Secretary General of the Conference.
 The conference received encomiums from the scholars and public in large.
 The Second Conference of World Religions was held in Hyderabad in 1991.
 Again it promoted religious harmony and national integration among all religions.
 Attended by scholars and public from all corners of India.
-The Third Conference, in 1993, was held at Machilipatnam a coastal city in the south India.
+The Third Conference, in 1993, was held at Machilipatnam, a coastal city in South India.
 People are urged to understand that "Humanity is the primary objective of all religions".